-To determine the number of possible microstates corresponding to spin-up configurations in the lowest-energy state, the ground-state energies in Eqs.\eqref{Ground_Energies} is equated to the spin-based Hamiltonian in Eqs.\eqref{N_combinaciones1}.
+To determine the number of possible microstates corresponding to spin-up configurations in the lowest-energy state, the ground-state energies in Eqs.\eqref{Ground_Energies} are equated to the spin-based Hamiltonian in Eqs.\eqref{N_combinaciones1}.
 This leads to the same condition for both the open chain and the closed ring:

-which indicates that no two spin-up sites can be adjacent to each other when this condition is introduced into Eqs.~\eqref{spinupup}.
-The proportional relation between the number of spins-up $N_{\uparrow}$ and the number of domain walls $N_{\uparrow\downarrow}$ in Eq.~\eqref{condicion_spinup}, together with Eq.~\eqref{spinupup}, implies that spin-up sites must be separated by at least one spin-down site.
+which indicates that no two spin-up sites can be adjacent when this condition is imposed on Eqs.~\eqref{spinupup} implies that spin-up sites must be separated by at least one spin-down site.

-For the open chain, the number of admissible spin-up configurations ranges from zero up to the integer part of half the system size, $(N-1)/2$, excluding the boundary sites.
-Since the edge spins have only one neighbor, an up spin at either end can form only a single up-down bond, contributing one domain wall.
-To satisfy the condition $2N_{\uparrow} = N_{\uparrow\downarrow}$, each spin-up site must generate two domain walls, which excludes spin-up occupation at the boundaries.
-Therefore, the allowed configurations correspond to the number of ways to arrange spins so that no two up sites are adjacent, analogous to placing heads on a linear chain of $N$ coins with no consecutive heads.
-The corresponding combinatorial expression in the microcanonical ensemble is
+For the open chain, the number of admissible up-spins ranges from zero up to the integer part of $(N-1)/2$, strictly excluding the boundary sites to maintain the condition in Eq.~\eqref{condicion_spinup}.
+Since the edge spins have only a single neighbor, an up-spin at either boundary can form only one up-down bond, contributing a single domain wall.
+To satisfy the constraint $2N_{\uparrow} = N_{\uparrow\downarrow}$, each up-spin must generate exactly two domain walls, which physically prohibits up-spin occupation at the boundaries.
+Consequently, the valid configurations correspond to the number of ways to arrange the spins so that no two up-sites are adjacent, which is structurally analogous to the combinatorial problem of distributing non-consecutive elements on a discrete linear chain.
+The resulting combinatorial expression in the microcanonical ensemble is